-Far from being the latest buzzword, employee experience is turning into the key element of the future-proof workplace.
+Far from being the latest buzzword, employee experience is turning into the key elements of the future-proof workplace.
 It’s time to change the outdated 20th century mindset that dismisses employees as dispensable and infinitely replaceable and instead recognize that business is all about people.

 The employer-employee relationship has changed.
 While the employer had the power in the last century, that balance is shifting in this century, and potential employees are being choosier about which opportunities they accept.